Edward Bigelow (ice hockey): Career

 After graduating from St. Mark's School, Bigelow began attending Harvard University in 1917 while much of the student body had left for Europe to fight in World War I. Due to the lack of available athletes, Harvard had suspended both its varsity and freshman ice hockey teams for the duration of the war and only an informal agglomeration existed.
 In November of the following year the war ended with the 1918 armistice and the surviving undergraduates began to return to their respective colleges.
 Harvard, as well as several other colleges, were quick to restart their ice hockey programs and Bigelow was among the players that appeared for the team in 1919.
 Harvard finished the season with an undefeated record (7–0), however, because the team played only three intercollegiate games and many schools had yet to return, no championship was either conferred or claimed for the season.

 The next year ice hockey returned for a full season and Harvard was expected to be among the top programs in the nation.
 Unfortunately, the Crimson started slow, losing their first three contests.
 This was due in part to having to use the Pavilion ice rink, a much smaller surface that could only fit six players for each team rather than the normal seven.
-Because none of those games were intercollegiate matches, Harvard's chances for a National Championship were not affected and, when the team met Yale for the first collegiate game of the season, Harvard had grown accustomed enough to the rink to eek out a 5–4 win.
+Because none of those games were intercollegiate matches, Harvard's chances for a National Championship were not affected and, when the team met Yale for the first collegiate game of the season, Harvard had grown accustomed enough to the rink to eke out a 5–4 win.
 Bigelow was one of the team's stars as the Crimson went on a winning streak that extended until the end of the season.
 Harvard won 10 consecutive games and finished undefeated in collegiate play, earning themselves the Triangular Hockey League Championship (also called the "Big Three" Championship) and were the Intercollegiate Champions.

 Bigelow was named team captain for his senior season and the team continued to dominate their opponents.
 They won their first six games of the season but had their winning streak snapped at 16 with a pair of losses to the St. Patrick's Hockey Club of Ottawa.
 Because their losses were to an amateur team Harvard's collegiate standings were again unaffected and after they finished the season with two more intercollegiate wins (including the largest victory the program has ever produced over Yale) Harvard won its second consecutive Intercollegiate Title.
-Because the western schools had yet to play a significant amount of intercollegiate games, this was also the last time that one program could claim a unified Intercollegiate Championship until after World War II.
+Because the western schools had yet to play a significant number of intercollegiate games, this was also the last time that one program could claim a unified Intercollegiate Championship until after World War II.